agentydragon/claude-code-router/TRACING_ISSUE.md

 ```

 ### Option 3: Delay Trace Capture
 Move the OUTBOUND_REQUEST trace to happen after all transformations are complete, possibly by wrapping the fetch call differently.
+Current CCR-only fix implemented (deep clone + Request input capture).
+If mismatches persist, consider a minimal optional post-transform snapshot hook in @musistudio/llms right before fetch.

 ### Option 4: Transform-Aware Tracing
 Make the tracing system aware of the transformer pipeline and capture state at the right points.

 ## Workaround
-For now, use the transformer debug log (`/home/agentydragon/.claude-code-router/transformer-debug.log`) to verify transformations are working correctly.
-The actual API calls are using the transformed content even though traces don't show it.
+Until stream and post-transform snapshots are implemented, use the transformer debug log (`~/.claude-code-router/transformer-debug.log`) to verify transformations.
+Actual API calls use the transformed content even if traces show the original.

 ## Testing
 To verify the issue: